XSR Test Rig: Specs & Components

 If you have any questions about the build, let me know and I’ll answer if I can!

-Thanks to NZXT for providing the Manta case, Kraken X61 cooler, Aer RGB fans and Hue+ case lighting.
+Thanks to NZXT for providing the Kraken X61 cooler, Aer RGB fans and Hue+ case lighting.
 Thanks to Crucial and StormForce for providing the Ballistix Sport RAM.
+Thanks to Thermaltake for providing the View 31 case.
 If you’d like to contribute components to the rig, get in touch!

 Of course, you might also want to know what’s plugged into our test rig.
 This changes a little more frequently, but here are the important bits as of September ’17.